Christos Tasoulis: Loan to Lens

 On 7 July 2017, French Ligue 2 club RC Lens signed Tasoulis on a season-long loan contract from Panionios, and they intend to put a purchase option on the contract.
 The French club was among the favourites after a struggling season in order to be promoted to Ligue 1.
 Panionios earned €200,000 as a rent fee for the 26-year-old defensive, and the market clause set for next summer is expected to be around €300,000.
 Before signing with Lens, he extended his Panionios contract which would have expired in 2018 until 2019, since otherwise the Greek left-back would be free to negotiate the next step in his career as his own.

 Return to Panionios

 On 8 January 2018, Tasoulis returned to Panionios after lacking playing time at Lens.

 Asteras Tripolis

 On 20 June 2018, Asteras Tripolis officially announced the signing of the Greek defensive on a two years' contract for an undisclosed fee.
 On 20 July 2020, he signed a new contract, running until the summer of 2021.

 International career

-After his impressive performances with Panionios, Claudio Ranieri gave him his first call up for the national team in 2014.
+His performances with Panionios, Claudio Ranieri gave him his first call up for the national team in 2014.